 Revolutionary Chimney Repair HeatShield® Restores Your Chimney

-Did you know that chimneys were never designed to be deconstructed. or taken apart and then put back together.
-But that’s exactly what we used to do when installing a new stainless steel flue liner to meet the manufacturers requirements.
-On top of that, when extracting the flue tiles, we had to take them through your living room.
-It’s a very loud, dangerous and invasive process that no one wants in their home.
-That’s why we recommend the #1 perfered method of chimney reling restoration, HeatShield®.
+Chimneys were never designed to be taken apart and then put back together.
+However, that’s exactly what we used to do when installing a new stainless steel flue liner to meet the manufacturers requirements.
+That’s why we recommend the #1 preferred method of chimney reling restoration, HeatShield®.

 - Chimneys systems are constructed with intentional adherence to mathematical sizing.
 The HeatShield® Method does not compromise this and there is no requirement for downsizing.

 - There is no demolition on or in your home.